CodeYourFuture/syllabus-archive/react/week-19/lesson.md

 > **Exercise D**:
 > Using the `pokedex` React app that you just created and open the `src/App.js` file
 > 1. Delete everything in the file except the line containing `export default App`.
 You should see an error in your terminal and in your web browser - don't panic!
-We're going to remake the `App` component ourselves.
+We're going to remake the `App` component ourselves
 > 2. Import React variable from the React package
 > 3. Create a function named `App`, which will be our component
 > 4. Within the `App` function, return a `<h1>` element with the text "Welcome to the Pokedex".
 What do you see in your web browser?